realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

          viewFile(file3)  // <-- will call the "view" method of the Memo class.

          println() // <-- just to add a blank line to the output. file1.showName()  // <-- will call the "showName" method of the ExcelDoc class.
-Note that its the filename. file3.showName()  // <-- will call the "showName" method of the Memo class.
-Note that its the addressee names.
+Note: outputs the file name. file3.showName()  // <-- will call the "showName" method of the Memo class.
+Note: outputs the addressee names.
      }

      main()